poult-lab/daily-word/english_words_ learning.md

 [adj] The country was sliding into a state of virtual civil war.

-"almost or very nearly the thing described, so that any slight difference is not important"
+"almost or very nearly the thing described, so that any slight difference is not important" "很接近的"

 [adj] New technology has enabled development of an online ‘virtual library’./ virtual actor